IMINT Image Intelligence AB

-IMINT Image Intelligence AB, often called Imint AB, is a software company providing smartphone manufacturers with video analysis software under the trade mark Vidhance with headquarters in Uppsala, Sweden.
+Vidhance AB, is a software company providing smartphone manufacturers with video analysis software with headquarters in Uppsala, Sweden.

 History

 The company was founded in 2007 by Jakob Sandström (CTO) and Harald Klomp (CEO).
 In 2008, the private investment company Professionell Ägarstyrning i Sverige AB and Uppsala University holding company Uppsala Universitets Utvecklings AB invested in the company.
 Initially Imint focused on providing video analysis and optimizations to unmanned aerial systems.

 On 6 April 2009, Imint was selected by Stockholm Innovation & Growth (STING) as one of the 26 hottest young technology companies in Sweden.

 In 2010, the Swedish government venture capital firm Almi Invest joined as minority owners.

 In 2012, Imint changed management, appointing Andreas Lifvendahl as CEO and Simon Mika as CTO.
 Under the new management Imint broadened to also include civil uses of unmanned aerial systems and even venturing into totally new markets.